Counting the Cost of Vibe Coding

 Privacy

 Token Use is local-only by design.
 There is no telemetry or analytics, and no API keys to provide for any of the supported tools.
-The only outbound network requests are the explicit Config-page downloads for currency rates and the pricing snapshot, both of which need confirmation before they fire.
+The only outbound network requests are the explicit Config-page downloads for currency rates and the pricing snapshot, the optional update checks on the Windows and Linux desktop apps, and (on tagged builds) the maintainer release paths.
+Each of those needs confirmation before it fires.

 If youβre security-conscious about a tool that reads your session transcripts, the source is on GitHub.
 The parsers live under src/tools/<name>/ if you want to verify exactly whatβs being read, and the documentation on tokenuse.app has a parser-by-parser breakdown covering each toolβs quirks.